Cheap Car Hire in Faro

 What you need to know about renting a car

-Are there any hidden fees in my Portugal car hire?
+Are there any hidden fees in my Faro car hire?

 There are no hidden charges!
 All mandatory surcharges and fees are presented in the 3rd step of the booking process and our Terms and Conditions.
 Please note that additional charges may apply for some rentals in case of: